Tidelands Health is led by a team of experienced health care executives who are proud to call the Tidelands region home.

 Mr. Loos earned his bachelor’s degree from Eastern Michigan University and a master’s degree in hospital and health administration from Xavier University.
 He is a fellow of the American College of Healthcare Executives.

 Gary Metcalfe, Vice President of Supply Chain and Support Services

-Wanda Prevatte, Vice President of Outpatient Services and CCO
+Wanda Prevatte, Vice President and Chief Compliance Officer

-Wanda Prevatte is vice president of outpatient services and chief compliance officer for Tidelands Health.
+Wanda Prevatte is vice president and chief compliance officer for Tidelands Health.
 Ms. Prevatte, who joined the organization in 1979, has held numerous positions with the health system during her career.
-In her current role, she has responsibility for laboratory, imaging, cancer and cardiovascular services, as well as compliance.
-Ms. Prevatte is a graduate of the McLeod School of Medical Technology and holds a bachelor’s degree in medical technology from Francis Marion University and a master’s degree in health care administration from the Medical University of South Carolina.
+In her current role, she provides compliance oversight and leadership for the health system.
+Ms. Prevatte, a graduate of the McLeod School of Medical Technology, holds a bachelor’s degree in medical technology from Francis Marion University and a master’s degree in health care administration from the Medical University of South Carolina.
 She is a member of the American College of Healthcare Executives, the American Society for Healthcare Risk Management, the Healthcare Compliance Association and the Clinical Laboratory Management Association.
 She previously served as president of the Pee Dee Chapter of CLMA.

 Amy Stevens, Vice President of Marketing and Communications

-Ashley Capps, Associate Vice President of Nursing Operations
+Busy Kimball, Associate Vice President of Human Resources Operations